milvus-io/milvus-docs/site/en/userGuide/tools/attu_search.md

 ---
-id: insight_search.md
+id: attu_search.md
-related_key: insight
+related_key: attu
-summary: Milvus Insight, an intuitive GUI for Milvus service management.
+summary: Milvus Attu, an intuitive GUI for Milvus service management.
 ---

-# Search Data with Insight
+# Search Data with Attu

-This topic describes how to search data with Insight.
+This topic describes how to search data with Attu.

 ## Conduct a vector similarity search